Compromise of 1850: Background

 In September 1847, an American army under General Winfield Scott captured the Mexican capital in the Battle for Mexico City.
 Several months later, Mexican and American negotiators agreed to the Treaty of Guadalupe Hidalgo, under which Mexico agreed to recognize the Rio Grande as Texas's southern border and to cede Alta California and New Mexico.
 The Missouri Compromise had settled the issue of the geographic reach of slavery within the Louisiana Purchase territories by prohibiting slavery in states north of 36°30′ latitude, and Polk sought to extend this line into the newly acquired territory.
 However, the divisive issue of slavery blocked any such legislation.
 As his term came to a close, Polk signed the lone territorial bill passed by Congress, which established the Territory of Oregon and banned slavery in it.
 Polk declined to seek re-election in the 1848 presidential election, and the 1848 election was won by the Whig ticket of Zachary Taylor and Millard Fillmore.

 Prophetically, Ralph Waldo Emerson quipped that "Mexico will poison us", referring to the ensuing divisions around whether the newly conquered lands would be slave or free.
-As of the 1848 election of Taylor, the issue was not yet apparent.
+At the moment when Taylor was elected in 1848, the issue was not yet apparent.
 Taylor was both a Whig and a slaveholder; though Whigs were increasingly anti-slavery, Taylor's slaveholding had reassured the South, and he won handily.
 Taylor made a key electoral promise that he would not veto any congressional resolution on slavery.
 Much to the horror of Southerners, however, Taylor indicated that true to his promise, he would not even veto the Wilmot Proviso if it were passed.
 Tensions accelerated quickly into the fall of 1849.
-Midterm elections worsened matters, as the Free Soil Party had gained 12 seats, which gave them a king-maker position in the closely divided House: 105 Whigs to 112 Democrats.
+Midterm elections worsened matters, as the Free Soil Party had gained 12 seats, which gave it a king-maker position in the closely divided House: 105 Whigs to 112 Democrats.
 After three weeks and 62 ballots, the House could not elect a speaker; the main issue was slavery in the new territories.
 The tumult of that period was severe, with a loaded revolver drawn on the floor of Congress, several fistfights between Northerners and Southerners, and then Senator Jefferson Davis challenging an Illinois representative to a duel.
 Southern representatives increasingly bandied around the idea of secession.
 Finally, the House adopted a resolution that allowed a speaker to be elected with a plurality, and elected Howell Cobb on the 63rd ballot.
 As James McPherson puts it: "It was an inauspicious start to the 1850's."